ovh/venom/README.md

 * **ssh**: https://github.com/ovh/venom/tree/master/executors/ssh
 * **web**: https://github.com/ovh/venom/tree/master/executors/web

-## User executor
+## User defined executors

-You can define an executor by using another executors.
+You can define an executor by single yaml file.
+This is a good way to abstract technical of functional behaviors and reuse them in complex testsuites.

 Example: